Consensys/teku/BugTriaging.md

 #### FAQ
 ##### What if I don't agree with the priority of a bug?
 We try to be deterministic on our assessments, and most of the time it will involve some discussion.
 However, if you feel like the assessment on a bug priority is wrong, you can always add a comment on the issue and start a discussion.
-There is also the option of starting a conversation on Rocket Chat.

 ##### Can I change the priority of a bug?
 You can.
 However, if another person was responsible for the initial assessment it is expected that you will contact that person to share your thoughts before changing it.